jupyterhub/jupyterhub/docs/source/reference/api-only.md

 There are three values that are most logical for `hub_routespec`:

 - `/` - This is the default, and used in most deployments.
 It is also the only option prior to JupyterHub 1.4.
 - `/hub/` - This serves only Hub pages, both UI and API
-- `/hub/api` - This serves _only the Hub API_, so all Hub UI is disabled,
-  aside from the OAuth confirmation page, if used.
+- `/hub/api` - This serves _only the Hub API_, so all Hub UI is disabled.
+Aside from the OAuth confirmation page, if used.

 If you choose a hub routespec other than `/`, the main JupyterHub feature you will lose is the automatic handling of requests for `/user/:username` when the requested server is not running.

 JupyterHub's handling of this request shows this page, telling you that the server is not running, with a button to launch it again:

 ![screenshot of hub page for server not running](../images/server-not-running.png)

 If you set `hub_routespec` to something other than `/`, it is likely that you also want to register another destination for `/` to handle requests to not-running servers.

 If you don't, you will see a default 404 page from the proxy:

 ![screenshot of CHP default 404](../images/chp-404.png)

 For mybinder.org, the default "start my server" page doesn't make sense, because when a server is gone, there is no restart action.
 Instead, we provide hints about how to get back to a link to start a _new_ server:

 ![screenshot of mybinder.org 404](../images/binder-404.png)